Alfonso Dulanto Rencoret: Career

-The most important events of his administration were the approval of a specific tax project –after an initial failure in the form of royalty– and a higher collection for copper, which reached historical price levels.
+The most important events of his administration were the approval of a specific tax project – after an initial failure in the form of royalty – and a higher collection for copper, which reached historical price levels.

 While he was a minister, he delegated his personal activities to his brother José Pablo.
-After his departure, together began to operate smaller copper and gold mines in the Coquimbo Region.
+After his departure, together they began to operate smaller copper and gold mines in the Coquimbo Region.
 The former Secretary of State also has an agricultural business, producing blueberries and cherries in Chillán for export to China and the United States, respectively.

-Personal life
+Personal life and death

-He is married to Carolina Torres Pascal, his second wife.
-He has five daughters.
+Dulanto Rencoret was married to Carolina Torres Pascal, his second wife.
+He had five daughters.
+Dulanto Rencoret died on 23 January 2025, at the age of 81.